Multi-threading in Aqueduct

 ApplicationChannel for each.
 The initialization code is therefore identical for each isolate, which means that the ongoing behavior of each isolate is also identical.

 More importantly, you - the programmer - have to do absolutely nothing to take advantage of Aqueduct's multi-threaded behavior.
 You simply have to pick the number of isolates you want to run the application on (see this section).

 While you don't have to do anything in an Aqueduct application to take advantage of multiple processors, there are things you shouldn't do or should do in another way.

 First, you must be careful of keeping any state in your application.
-Practically, this means that once your application has finished initializing, it shouldn't store a value in an object that lives past the lifetime of the request it was stored for.
+After initialization, any objects created while handling a request should be destroyed once the request is fulfilled.
 Any data that needs to be persisted must be stored in a database or other data store.
 This is just good practice for a REST API anyhow, so nothing is really lost here.

 How Many Isolates Should I Use

 To give you a starting point, the default number of isolates for an application is 3 when started with